mlissner/michaeljaylissner.com/content/editing-on-github-a-non-technical-explainer.md

 [TOC]

 When writing programs, developers have a choice of whether they want their work to be public or private.
 Programs that are made public are called "open source" and ones that are not are called "closed source".
-In both cases the developer can share a program with the world as a website or iPhone app, or whatever, but in the case where the code is shared publicly it's *also* possible for anybody anywhere in the world to change the program code to make the program it better.
+In both cases the developer can share a program with the world as a website or iPhone app, or whatever, but in the case where the code is shared publicly it's *also* possible for anybody anywhere in the world to change the program to make the program it better.
 (For more detail on this and other jargon, see the [definitions at the end][def])

 This is very cool!